Make an appointment with the most important person on your health care team: yourself.

 When you first wake up, stick out your tongue and look in the mirror.
 If there are teeth marks on your tongue where it rests against your molars, then it may be blocking your breathing while you sleep.
 In a study in the Saudi Medical Journal, folks with these indentations were significantly more likely to have obstructive sleep apnea.

 Or answer this question: Do I feel rested?
-If you’ve had eight-plus hours of shut-eye and the answer is “no,” then it may be time to ask your doctor about sleep apnea.
+If you’ve had eight-plus hours of sleep and the answer is “no,” then it may be time to ask your doctor about sleep apnea.

 “It’s commonly missed because there’s still a lot of ageism among doctors,” Dr. Flaherty says.
 “If you tell your doctor, ‘I’m just so tired all the time,’ the doctor might say, ‘You’re old, what do you expect?’”
 So be prepared to state your evidence: how long you’re sleeping per night and how fatigued you are in the morning.